 Managing Credit Card Debt

+Credit card debt is one of the most common and challenging issues that individuals face when trying to achieve financial stability.
 If left unmanaged, it can quickly accumulate and become overwhelming.
 Fortunately, there are steps you can take to effectively manage your credit card debt and regain control of your finances.

 1. Assess your current debt situation: Start by gathering all your credit card statements and make a list of the outstanding balances, interest rates, and minimum monthly payments for each card.
 This will give you a clear picture of your overall debt and help you prioritize your payments.